finos/OSLC-handbook/CONTRIBUTING.md

 Thanks for your interest in the Open Source License Handbook!
 We welcome input and contributions to this work.
 Please review the information below related to ways and how to contribute.

-Before you begin, please familiarize yourself with the [DOCUMENTATION.md] and other related information.
+Before you begin, please familiarize yourself with the [DOCUMENTATION.adoc] and other related information.
 Check for [https://github.com/jlovejoy/OSLC-handbook/issues](open issues) or start a discussion around a new feature idea or a bug.

 # Types of contributions